what we've HOSTED

-Since 2012, the Tennessee Athletic Coaches Association has furthered Cookeville’s reputation as the state’s high school football capital by choosing the city and Tennessee Tech University as host for the Toyota East vs. West Tennessee All-Star Classic.
-The all-star game brings 88 players, 18 cheerleaders, 16 coaches and countless fans and families from across Tennessee for a battle of the best-of-the-best from east to west Tennessee.
+The Tennessee Athletic Coaches Association furthered Cookeville’s reputation as the state’s high school football capital by choosing the city and Tennessee Tech University as host for the Toyota East vs. West Tennessee All-Star Classic.
+The all-star game welcomes 88 players, 18 cheerleaders, 16 coaches and countless fans and families from across Tennessee for a battle of the best-of-the-best from east to west Tennessee.
 “Since Cookeville and Tennessee Tech have proven to be great hosts for the BlueCross Bowl, it was an easy choice for us to make.”
 Murphy Fair, Guru of Tennessee High School Football, and All-Star Classic Game Coordinator

 International Baja SAE Competition (2013, 2016)

 Cookeville’s Tennessee Tech University has served as host to the annual international Baja SAE competition welcoming 100 teams from across the globe, including India, Canada, Mexico, and Egypt to the Hyder-Burks Agricultural Pavilion.

 Run For The Wall (2013-present)